 To assess the differences in the adoption of the Pratapdhan breed between Girwa and Gogunda tehsils, a Z-test was conducted.
 The calculated Z value of 0.427 was found to be less than the tabulated value, indicating no statistically significant difference.
 Therefore, the null hypothesis (NH02) was accepted, and the alternative hypothesis (RH2) was rejected, concluding that there was no significant difference in the adoption extent of the Pratapdhan breed between the two tehsils.

-DISSCUSION

-It was observed that 64.17 per cent of the beneficiary farmers had medium level of adoption regarding Pratapdhan breed under backyard poultry, while 16.67 and 19.17 per cent of the beneficiary farmers had low and high level of adoption, respectively.

-It was found that under ‘housing system’ for Pratapdhan poultry breed in backyard system, “Use of feeder & waterer for feeding and watering” was the most important housing practice adopted by the beneficiary farmers and was accorded 1st rank with 84.17 MPS.

-It was observed that under ‘feeding and watering’ for Pratapdhan poultry breed in backyard system, “Use of kitchen waste” was most adopted feeding practice by the beneficiary farmers and accorded 1st rank with 96.25 MPS.

-The study indicated “Breeds adopted in backyard poultry” was the most adopted breeds and breeding practice by the beneficiary farmers and accorded 1st rank with 85.00 MPS.

-It was revealed that under ‘health care practices’ for Pratapdhan poultry breed in backyard system, “vaccination against diseases” was the most adopted health care practice by the beneficiary farmers and was accorded 1st rank with 70.42 MPS.

-It was also found that “Care of backyard poultry taken by women and children” was the most adopted marketing practice by the beneficiary farmers and was accorded 1st rank with 92.92 MPS.
+DISCUSION

 CONCLUSION

 Backyard poultry farming in India is crucial for meeting protein needs and generating income, especially for women and unemployed youth.
 The study found that farmers had moderate adoption of poultry management but lacked understanding in areas such as breeds, breeding, housing, and feeding.
 To bridge these gaps, government bodies, NGOs, and relevant departments should focus on educational initiatives.
 Extension activities, including training, health campaigns, and demonstrations by KVKs and veterinary officers, will enhance farmers' knowledge.
 Increased extension support, social participation, and higher income can improve poultry management practices.
 It is recommended that personal and group counselling be provided by animal husbandry and extension experts.